 Where We Meet:

 Business meetings are generally on Sunday afternoons (second Sunday) once a month January through May and September through November).
-Meetings are held at Historic Geenmead Village, Livonia, Michigan.
+Meetings are held at Historic Geenmead Village in Livonia, Michigan.
+See our Event Calendar for the upcoming meeting schedule and exact location within the Village as it is subject to change.

 Since 1997, the 17th Michigan and Livonia's Greenmead Historic Village have been working in a collaborative relationship to further the effort to educate the public on the life of a soldier and civilian.